xmtp/xmtp-dot-org/docs/tutorials/portable-consent/request-inbox.md

 };
 ```

+Include this step in your message sending workflow to maintain proper consent practices within your XMTP application.

 :::caution Caution

 **Always synchronize consent states:** Before updating consent preferences on the network, ensure you refresh the consent list with `refreshConsentList`.
 Update the network's consent list only in these scenarios: